India Accommodation,

 Scroll

-The Svasara Jungle Lodge is the premier luxury lodge in the area and is located barely three hundred yards from Tadoba National Park’s Kolara gate.
-Svasara is a conservation focused wilderness lodge offering a luxurious and immersive jungle safari experience.
-The upscale Svasara Lodge is set over a sprawling 10 acre campus next to Tadoba jungle.
+Svasara Jungle Lodge is located barely three hundred yards from Tadoba’s Kolara gate.
+It is very much a conservation-focused wilderness lodge offering a luxurious and immersive jungle safari experience, set over a sprawling 10 acre campus right on the edge of Tadoba’s bamboo forests.

-The Tadoba national park (also called Tadoba Andhari Tiger Project), a 623 sq km reserve, is the oldest national park in the state of Maharashtra.
+Tadoba-Andhari Tiger Reserve spans 1,727 square kilometres, incorporating the Tadoba National Park, established in 1955.
+The Andhari Wildlife Sanctuary, formed in 1986, was merged with the park in 1995 to create the current Tadoba Andheri Tiger Reserve.
 There are a number of waterholes situated around the park which attract tigers and other wildlife during the dry months of October to June, with particularly good chances of sightings when bamboo and other vegetation shed their leaves from January onwards.
 May and June are particularly hot months (40 degrees Celsius and above) when tigers spend most of the daylight hours wallowing.

 The lodge itself features 12 spacious suites with all the modern amenities and luxuries, multi-cuisine dining including delectable Indian, Continental, and local Varadi cuisine, and its own custom-fitted comfortable jeeps accompanied by expert naturalists for thrilling jungle safaris at Tadoba.